pwais/psegs-kitti-ext/README.md

     recorded on the same days.

 #### There Are Missing Velodyne Scans
-The Object Benchmark appear to have 100% Velodyne coverage, but the Tracking Benchmark is missing 4 Velodyne scans.
+The Object Benchmark appears to have 100% Velodyne coverage, but the Tracking Benchmark is missing 4 Velodyne scans.
 Be sure you either drop these frames or make your training pipeline robust to missing data.
 ```